Experiential Learning Credit

 How Can I Participate In ELC?

-There are two pathways in which to participate in ELC and potentially earn academic credit:
+There are three pathways in which to participate in ELC and potentially earn academic credit:

 ELC Pre-Assessed: Many individuals have completed various kinds of training for which they have earned credentials.
 Certain professional and standardized training, licensure, and certification experiences whose content is equivalent to offerings from the UofM have been evaluated by faculty for credit hours.
 Examples of such education credit include Microsoft Certifications and Paramedics License.
 Current enrolled students are allowed to provide original documentation as proof of satisfactory completion for prior learning experiences.